bzf-2018/academic-kickstart/content/project2/_index.md

 Graph representation learning has been a very promising and popular research topic and it can outperform traditional methods under various applications.
 Despite significant progress, this topic is still quite open and many directions are worth exploring.
 In this project, we mainly focus on temporal information capture and graph similarity computation with machine learning, and explainability and interpretability of graph representation learning.

 **Research Problem 3.2 - Viral Marketing over Evolving Social Networks.
-(ICDE 2019, and more)**
+(ICDE 2019, VLDB 2023)**

-This project focus on efficently and effectively finding the seed set users for spreading the advertising information in viral marketing.
+This project focuses on efficently and effectively finding the seed set users for spreading the advertising information in viral marketing.
 Due to various requirements, the seed set selection can be formulated as different problems such as Influence Maximization, Seed Set Minimization, Regret Minimization and Revenue Maximization.
 This project aims to propose novel solutions and business models for different versions of this problem with better practicalty, efficiency and effectiveness.

-**Research Problem 3.3 - Mining High-Order Graph Information Mining.**
+**Research Problem 3.3 - Mining High-Order Graph Information Mining.
+(ICDE 2021)**

 High-order graph information has been shown to be very useful for important tasks such as community detection and graph clutering.
 In this project, I mainly focus on revolving two bottlenecks of this topic: how to efficiently extract the high-order information, and determine what kinds of high-order information we should extract based on the specific context.